News Flash: Our mailing address is P.O. Box 1213, Kaneohe, HI 96744. It is misprinted in the 2014 Hawaiian Telecom directory.

 Amateur athletics provided the initial stimulus for the formation of our organization but it soon became a secondary activity to our educational and charitable grants programs.
 The board decided to become proactive in community service and initiated fundraising efforts to provide scholarships and to support crime prevention, human services and environmental protection programs.

 Our first venture was a basketball game at the Neal Blaisdell Center in Honolulu between police officers and football players in town for the National Football League's AFC-NFC Pro Bowl.
 University of Hawaii local boys, Jesse Sapolu (4 Super Bowl rings, 2 pro bowls) from Farrington High and the 49ers, Jason Elam (2 Super Bowl rings, also 2 pro bowls) of the Broncos, and Rich Miano from Kaiser High and the Jets played.
 Also challenging the police team were Jerry Rice, Merton Hanks, Amani Toomer, Elvis Grbac, Ronnie Lott, Roger Craig, Guy McIntyre, Dave Dalby, Steve Wallace, Ricky Watters, Jeff Feagles, Yancey Thigpen, Darin Jordan, Henry Ellard and Lionel Washington.
 Since police officers could not sell tickets or solicit sponsors, we contracted with professional fundraisers to promote the game.
 Although the off-duty police officers and professional football players on both sides of the court were volunteers, we had to discontinue this fun event as little was left after all the commissions and expenses were paid.
 If you could not afford the nominal donation for a ticket, you could enter the arena with a can of spam or vienna sausage for the Food Bank.
-Jeffrey Texeira, president of the Hawaii Law Enforcement Publication, now produces a drug abuse and crime prevention periodical, which has been enthusiastically supported.
+MJ Castillo, president of Hawaii Law Enforcement Publications, Inc. now produces a drug abuse and crime prevention periodical, which has been enthusiastically supported.